Dadagiri Unlimited: Bapi Bari Ja 1

 The remaining three contestants are asked 12 rapid fire questions with 2 options.
-Previously (before season 5) the number of questions was 18.
+Previously (before season 5) the number of questions was 18, the name of the round was "Slog Over"(before season 10).
 The fastest one to press the buzzer after the question is asked gets to answer the particular question.
 But if the contestant presses the buzzer during 'Dada' is asking the question, then he will, however, complete the question but not give the two options to him/her.
 One who manages to answer consecutive three questions correctly gets a 'free hit' which means that the participant will get a special opportunity that he/she will only answer the question to boost up their scores and getting it right will bring him/her 6 points but there will be no negative marking for him in the question.
 Questions that all the contestants have failed to answer are asked to the Runners' Bench at random.

 If any contestant fails to give the correct answers or gives wrong answers to three consecutive questions, he/she cannot attempt the next question.
 That means, the next question is thrown among the other two contestants.

 In season 9, the chance of getting points is higher in this round, as the system is, if the question no. is 1, then he will get 1 point, if it is 2, he will get 2 points.
 Here the 'free hit' is the value of the number of the question after the three consecutive correct answers.
 For example, if the participant gives consecutive correct answers to question numbers 3, 4, 5; so the value of the 'free hit' question is 6 points.

 Later on in season 9, the number of questions are reduced to 6.
 The scoring system is: